Thursday, November 21, 2024

 Summer

 In the summer, where there is a slightly lower number of games, a great emphasis is placed on 1-on-1 referee mentorship.
-Program management and senior club referees will work with individual referees, targeting a match official’s strengths for fine tuning, and weaknesses for improvement.
-Referees can all expect to be assessed at least once during the summer season, serving to provide all club referees with a formal idea of where they are in terms of refereeing ability.
+Program management and Senior Club Referees will work with individual referees, targeting a match official’s strengths for fine tuning, and weaknesses for improvement.
+Referees can all expect to be assessed at least once during the summer season, serving to provide all Club Referees with a formal idea of where they are in terms of refereeing ability.

 Fall & Winter